contao/docs/docs/manual/installation/system-requirements.en.md

 ### Switching the PHP Version

 In case you want to switch the PHP version of an already running PHP instance, you should always run a full `composer update` after switching.
 This is especially important when switching between major versions, e.g. from PHP 7.x to 8.x - or vice versa.
-This ensures compatibility of your installed packages with the respective PHP version.
+This ensures compatibility of your installed packages with the respective PHP version, since each package (including Contao itself, installed Contao extensions and other third-party packages) can require specific PHP versions and PHP extensions that it needs and is known to be compatible with.

 In case you are using the Contao Manager, you can run the `composer update` process in the maintenance section under _Composer Dependencies_: